Thertzlor/semantic-rainbow/README.md

 ## How it works
 If 336 styles sounds like too much to configure by hand, you're right.
-**Semantic Rainbow** is programmatically generated, based on a configuration of *base colors* for the different tokens and a list of specific *color transformations* for token modifiers which can also be stacked to represent different combinations.
+*Semantic Rainbow* is programmatically generated, based on a configuration of base colors for the different tokens and a list of specific color transformations for token modifiers which can also be stacked to represent different combinations.
-About 8.04% of styles/transformations are manually defined to ensure
+About 8.04% of styles/transformations are manually defined, stepping in where the automatic generation produced less than optimal results.

 The definition of colors and transformations follows a [simple spec]('') for easy tweaking and forking to create any number of dynamic semantic themes.